LAtimes2/TeensyLogicAnalyzer/README.md

 3. Select Device type for your Teensy type, then select Load Firmware

 When done, select Capture and you can start looking at data.
 For a demo on Teensy without external signals, select Teensy Demo when loading firmware and channels 4-8 will have PWM data on them (be sure not to connect anything to the Teensy since these channels are outputs in Demo mode).

+#### Version 4.2

+No changes for Teensy 3.x.
+Teensy 4.x has 8 channels - channels 0-7 are pins 14-21, in order.
+Teensy 4.x - full capability up to 20 MHz, simpler capability at 40 and 75 MHz.
+See User's Guide back pages for table of capabilities by sampling rate.

 #### Version 4.0